dojocasts/dashjs-p2p-wrapper/README.md

                 player.initialize(videoElement, url, autoStart);
 ```

 1. Specify your Streamroot key in the p2pConfig object.
 If you don't have it, go to [Streamroot's dashboard](http://dashboard.streamroot.io/) and sign up.
 It's free.
+You can check other p2pConfig options in the [documentation](https://streamroot.readme.io/docs/p2p-config).

 1. To see some p2p traffic open several browser tabs/windows playing the same manifest (so there will be peers to exchange p2p traffic).